- User Since

 Processes: 358 Uptime: 1h 40m Memory: 15.65 GiB used: 3.71 GiB (23.7%) Shell: bash inxi: 3.0.37

 - Replace icon with preferences-desktop-gaming

 The results on my desktop were interesting.
 At complete idle, the system was drawing about a watt less with TEO enabled.
 With some things running, the system would jump up to a higher power usage every so often, and then go back down.
 The duration of the higher power usage seemed to be lessened with TEO enabled.

-@DataDrake Battery discharge on my i5-7200U laptop at complete idle went up by 50 mW (from 2.90 W to 2.95 W), although I don't think TEO was designed with Intel chips in mind.
+@DataDrake Battery discharge on my i5-7200U laptop at complete idle went up by 50 mW (from 2.90 W to 2.95 W) with TEO enabled, which I'm not necessarily sure is statistically significant.
+I don't think TEO was designed with Intel chips in mind.
 I'll look into results with my Ryzen 3700X, and I'll also see if I can get results from someone with a Ryzen laptop.

 I can test idle battery usage on my laptop and wall power on my desktop.
 Laptop will be more granular.

 I've built the kernel with CONFIG_CPU_IDLE_GOV_TEO=y and set the cpuidle governor to teo in boot params.
 Performance seems to be about the same, will test with openbenchmarking soon.